Writing Lead: Jayne Courtney |

 Children are also taught a range of genres which focus on the purposes of writing to inform and writing to entertain.
 They write about both real events, which is supported by real-life experiences, and fictional events, supported by high-quality texts.
 Cross-curricular links are made with the six whole-school topics so that children connect different areas of learning together.

-In Years 3 and 4, teachers continue to use the ‘No Nonsense Spelling’ scheme to extend children’s knowledge of spelling rules.
+In Years 3 and 4, teachers continue to use Spelling Shed to extend children’s knowledge of spelling rules.
 High-quality texts are used as a stimulus for writing and children are taught to discuss the writing and use the content, structure and grammar as ideas for their own work.
 They build on the expanded noun phrases learned in KS1 and become more confident at creating characters, setting and plot.
 They develop their sentence structures by using conjunctions and fronted adverbials and are taught a wider range of punctuation.
 Again, a clear whole-school plan of genre coverage ensures that children are given a variety of writing opportunities and taught the features of a variety of text types.
 Their ability to write to inform and write to entertain is developed from KS1 and they are also taught devices to help them write to persuade.

 In years 5 & 6, children are taught to consider their audience and purpose carefully and to make choices about their writing.
 Key texts are allocated to year groups to ensure that children are being immersed in high-quality writing examples by a range of quality authors.
 In addition to the key grammatical content from the National Curriculum, we also want our children to be able to develop as creative writers which means teaching children to assess the effectiveness of writing as they propose changes.
 For this to happen, it is important that children understand the full range of grammatical terminology for KS2.
-Giving children time to edit their own work is especially prevalent in Year 5 & 6 and children become increasingly independent at this.
+Giving children time to edit their own work is vital and children become increasingly independent at this.
 Advanced sentence structures with multiple clauses are taught alongside the full range of KS2 punctuation.
 In Upper Key Stage 2, children write in a range of genres and are able to write to inform, entertain, persuade and discuss.
 They are able to use writing as a way of communicating their ideas and knowledge about other areas of the curriculum.

 Throughout school, Jane Considine’s The Write Stuff help scaffold children’s writing and teach them about sentence structure, central character writing and features of different genres.
 The FANASTICS are used to structure children’s ideas and BOOMTASTICS and GRAMMARISTICS are used to support children in using literary devices and aspects of grammar to enhance their writing.
 We focus on the language authors use and the way that sentences are structured, thinking about how they impact on the reader.